Trump's second state visit to the UK meets with protests and arrests

 LONDON (AP) — U.S. President Donald Trump received a royal reception at Windsor Castle on Wednesday, but beyond the castle walls many others did not welcome his unprecedented second state visit.

-Carrying banners reading “No to the racism, no to Trump," about 3,000 people headed down Regent Street on their way to Parliament.
+Carrying banners reading “No to the racism, no to Trump," the crowd, organized by the Stop Trump U.K. coalition, headed down Regent Street on their way to Parliament.

-Some carried small versions of the giant Trump baby blimp, an orange-tinted caricature of the blond-quaffed leader in a diaper, that made a big impression during his first visit in June 2019.
+Some carried small versions of the giant Trump baby blimp, an orange-tinted caricature of the blond-coiffed leader in a diaper, that made a big impression during his first visit in June 2019.

 Others carried signs reading “No to Trump, no to fascism” and “Dump Trump.”